-We have reviewed the attached financial information of Tefron Ltd. and its subsidiaries (hereinafter: "the Group"), which includes the condensed consolidated balance sheet as at March 31, 2019, and the condensed consolidated statements of income, comprehensive income, changes in shareholders' equity and cash flows for the period of three months then ended.
-The Board of Directors and Management are responsible for the preparation and presentation of the financial information for this interim period, in accordance with International Accounting Standard IAS 34 - "Financial Reporting for Interim Periods", and are also responsible for the preparation of financial information for this interim period in accordance with Chapter D of the Securities Regulations (Periodic and Immediate Reports) - 1970.
-Our responsibility is to express a conclusion on the financial information for this interim period based on our review.
+We have reviewed the attached financial information of Tefron Ltd. and its subsidiaries (hereinafter - "the Group"), which includes the condensed consolidated balance sheet as at June 30, 2019, and the condensed consolidated statements of income, comprehensive income, changes in shareholders' equity and cash flows for the periods of six months and three months then ended.
+The Board of Directors and Management are responsible for the preparation and presentation of the financial information for these interim periods, in accordance with International Accounting Standard IAS 34, "Financial Reporting for Interim Periods", and are also responsible for the preparation of financial information for these interim periods in accordance with Chapter D of the Securities Regulations (Periodic and Immediate Reports) - 1970.
+Our responsibility is to express a conclusion on the financial information for these interim periods based on our review.

-Scope of the review
+Scope of the Review

-We have performed our review in accordance with Review Standard 1 of the Institute of Certified Public Accountants in Israel, "Review of Financial Information for Interim Periods Prepared by the Entity's Auditor".
+We have performed our review in accordance with Review Standard 1 of the Institute of Certified Public Accountants in Israel, "Review of Financial Information for Interim Periods prepared by the Entity's Auditor."
 A review of financial information for interim periods consists of making inquiries, primarily with persons responsible for financial and accounting matters, and of applying analytical and other review procedures.
 A review is considerably more limited in scope than an audit conducted in accordance with generally accepted auditing standards in Israel, and therefore does not enable us to obtain assurance that we will be aware of all significant matters which might have been identified in an audit.
 Consequently, we are not expressing an opinion of an audit.